CodingAvenue/codestop-course-php-oop/content/Classes/Classes.facts.md

 }
 ```

-A class name should start with a letter or an underscore `_`, followed by any combination of alphanumeric characters and underscores (`A-Z`, `a-z`, `0-9`, `_`).
+A class name may start with a letter or an underscore `_`, followed by any combination of alphanumeric characters and underscores (`A-Z`, `a-z`, `0-9`, `_`).

-It is a good practice to capitalize the first letter of a class name to easily identify them from other variables.
-The examples of good class names are `MyClass`, `SuperHeroes`, and `Cars`.
+It is good practice to capitalize the first letter of a class name to easily identify them from other variables.
+Some examples of good class names are `MyClass`, `SuperHero`, and `Car`.